How to Know Which Application Is Using Internet in Windows 10

 If you suspect that an application or program is using too much Internet bandwidth, go to Resource Monitor and find all information you might need to address the problem.

-We hope that this article was helpful to provide the basics of Resource Monitor and how to check which apps or programs are using Internet bandwidth and slowing down your connection.
-If there is something you would like to add, please leave a comment in the section below.
+We hope that this article helped provide the basics of Resource Monitor and check which apps or programs are using Internet bandwidth and slowing down your connection.
+If there is something you would like to add, please leave a comment in the comments section below.